Thinking of Remodeling? How to Avoid Getting Burned

 pexels-andrea-piacquadio-3760067 (1).jpg

 When researching contractors, always check that they are licensed and insured.
-On the off chance that something goes horribly wrong, allowing a contractor to work on your home without insurance or licenses can put you and their employees in a sticky situation.
+If something goes wrong, allowing a contractor to work on your home without insurance or licenses can put you and your employees in a sticky situation.

 In addition, check that your contractor will be pulling the proper permits for the work to be completed.
-Renovation work done without a permit can have major consequences when it comes to your home.
-If caught performing work without a permit, you may be required to tear down and re-do the work at your own expense.
-On the contrary, work done with a proper permit will ensure that everything is to code and will ultimately add value to your home.
+Renovation work done without a license can have significant consequences for your home.

 Do Your Research